Last Updated on October 3, 2023 by Chase Manhattan

 Clay Bar Before And After

-Newer vehicles with less miles may not need clayed if they don’t have many contaminants in the paint.
+Not all vehicles will need the clay bar process.
+For example, newer vehicles with fewer miles may not need clayed if they don’t have many contaminants in the paint.

-Check carefully around sections of the vehicle where dirt is common, such as the bottom of the doors or front bumper.
+Check carefully around sections of the vehicle where dirt is common, such as the bottom of the doors or the front bumper.